cran/ggblanket/README.md

 Secondary objectives relate to:

 - Design: produce well-designed visualisation
-- Alignment: use conventions aligned with ggplot2
+- Alignment: align with ggplot2 and tidyverse
 - Scope: cover much of what ggplot2 does.

-Computational speed has been traded-off to achieve these objectives.
+Computational speed has been traded-off.

 ## Installation